Matting and framing

 Watercolors and prints need to be framed with some sort of glass on top.
 The photo below shows how a rust-colored mat became extremely faded when it was displayed under florescent lights and regular glass.
 If you plan on hanging

-brightly-lit location or under florescent lights, ask your framer to use conservation glass.
+your artwork in a brightly-lit location or under florescent lights, ask your framer to use conservation glass.
 Conservation glass filters out most of the ultraviolet light that causes fading.
 I recently began recommending conservation glass for all my original watercolors.
 Conservation glass is not the same as non-glare glass.
 I do not recommend non-glare glass because it causes the sharpness and clarity and beauty of watercolor to be reduced.
 If weight or breakage will be an issue, then you might choose to use UV plexiglass which is available through various mail order companies. ....

 Anodized Aluminum Frames: